serenskye/mvp/README.md

 apt 'com.mvp:mvp-compiler:X.X.X'
 ```

+# Pre-setup
+It's recommended that you provide access to the PresenterService via a singleton, you can use the Application or ServiceLocator pattern.

-# how to use
+# How to use
 Note you will have to run build -> rebuild project in android studio to generate the files

 1. Extend the interface MVPView

-2. Fragments and Activities implement a child of MPPView
+2. Fragments and Activities implement a child interface of MVPView

 3. Bind your Activity or Fragment to the presenter
 ```@Override